danbz/aesthetic-programming/7-VocableCode/Readme.md

 Task: By examining the [RUNME](https://siusoon.github.io/VocableCode/vocablecode_program/) of *Vocable Code*, describe the different elements of the work and imagine how they operate computationally in human language.

 Some initial observations:
-1. There is always text on the black color screen/canvas
+1. There is always text on the black color screen/canvas.
-2. The text moves upwards and then mostly downwards
+2. The text moves upwards and then mostly downwards, but also some slowly oscillate between the two.
-3. The text fades over time
+3. The text fades over time.
-4. The text varies in size
+4. The text varies in size.
-5. Some of the content of the text is overlapped but there are at least 10 different texts at once.
+5. Some of the content of the text is overlapped but there are at least 10 different or unique texts in the pool.
 6. For each new batch of the text shown on screen, one can hear a voice that speaks one of the texts.
 7. It seems there is a maximum limit of text appearing on screen for each new batch.
 8. ...